 Skills Ready Presentations explore concepts around employability.
 From the core attributes of attitude, skills and knowledge that comprise the Industry ASK, to the basics of workplace safety that are explored in our LearnSafe presentations - students take part in guided discussions and activities that develop these attributes and demonstrate that they are employable.

-SKILLS READY FOR WORK EXPERIENCE & APPRENTICESHIP
+WORK EXPERIENCE & APPRENTICESHIP

-Skills Ready works with educators to build the bridge to industry for students in high school.
+Skills Ready partners with educators to build the bridge to industry for students in high school.
 From the first experience in industry through to high school apprenticeship opportunities, Skills Ready facilitates the community of industry supporters who are creating the first chance for a student to start on their trades or technology career path.
 Collaborate with Skills Ready to arrange interactive activities and direct connections to employers for your students.

 The Rubric is a tool used to identify employer expectations of young workers starting out in the workforce.
 It is developed with industry direction and can be used as a way to understand, and prepare for, the experience of starting most entry level skilled trade jobs.
 It is designed to be integrated with the new Applied Design, Skills and Technologies and can be used as a classroom tool.

 The Rubric can be used as a student self-assessment or as a tool for employers or teachers to provide assessment.
 It may be appropriate to use the Rubric at the beginning and end of a course or work experience in order to highlight where a student has demonstrated growth or requires additional focus.